andreberg/Xcode-SetVersion-Tool/README.markdown

 	    Another key 'CFBundleVersionTotal' is set to the total amount of builds since setversion was added to the build process.

-	    NOTE: Default mode is "Increment" if no argument other than <plist>
+	    Note: Default mode is "Increment" if no argument other than <plist>

 	OPTIONS:
 	    -V, --version        Display version and exit